- Scaly, rough patches of skin that develop anywhere on the body

 XTRAC Excimer laser treatment is one of the safest and most effective treatments for psoriasis and avoids the unpleasant side effects of some oral medications.
 Our XTRAC Excimer laser also reduces the need for topical medications, making your at-home treatment regimen simpler.

 Along with these treatment options, it’s also important to monitor factors that can cause flare-ups and try to avoid these as part of your lifestyle.

 Although medications and treatments can help relieve symptoms that come with psoriasis, it’s important to understand that you will need to manage your skin to prevent further outbreaks.
 Some of the most common steps to take in alleviating your skin include avoiding damaging your skin through injury or sun exposure, as these can cause new plaques to form.
 It’s also important to ensure that your affected skin has the moisture and nutrients it needs, as well as avoiding irritation from scratching or itching.
 You should also be sure to regularly see Dr. Ness to assess whether your psoriasis is affecting other health concerns.

 Although psoriasis can be an uncomfortable part of life, Fargo Dermatology can help mitigate your symptoms and keep your skin healthy.
-To discuss your psoriasis treatment options, contact our office to schedule a consultation with Dr. Ness by calling or filling out our online form.
+To discuss your psoriasis treatment options, contact our office to schedule a consultation with Dr. Ness or book directly online.